Documentationgod/sst_announcement/README.md

 - Create an issue in the repository
 - Check existing documentation files
 - Review API route implementations in `app/api/`
-- Check TypeScript types in `types/index.ts`
+- Check TypeScript types in `types/index.ts` and `lib/types/index.ts`

 ## 🙏 Acknowledgments